openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

 # OpenTherm Gateway binding

 This binding is used to integrate the OpenTherm Gateway into openHAB2.
-The OpenTherm Gateway is a module designed by Schelte Bron that is connected in between a boiler and a thermostat that communicates using the OpenTherm protocol.
+The OpenTherm Gateway is a module designed by Schelte Bron that is connected in between a boiler and a thermostat and communicates using the OpenTherm protocol.

-More information on the OpenTherm Gateway can be found at http://otgw.tclcode.com/
+More information on the OpenTherm Gateway device can be found at http://otgw.tclcode.com/

-This binding is still under development.
+This binding is still in development.
 Please visit https://github.com/ArjenKorevaar/openhab2-openthermgateway-binary to download the lastest compiled test version.

-Comments can be submitted to the topic on openHAB community at https://community.openhab.org/t/39160
+Comments can be submitted to the openHAB community topic at https://community.openhab.org/t/39160

 ## Supported Things